Keynote-Speaker 2024

 Enhancing Supply Chain Resilience and Efficiency through AI-Driven Operations Management

-Dear Prof. Herakovič, University of Ljubljana, Faculty of Mechanical Engineering
+Prof. Niko Herakovič, University of Ljubljana, Faculty of Mechanical Engineering

 Dr. Hugo Zupan, DIGITEH d.o.o